 A. The student should notify the employer that he or she will not be able to report to work as scheduled.
 The Office of Student Conduct can contact the employer if the student requests it.
 No information about the alleged violation will be released.

 A. The student should contact the Office of Financial Aid as quickly as possible.
 The amount of money owed the University or to be refunded to the student is calculated by the day, so any delay may result in a financial loss for the student.

 Q. If the student is not a U.S. citizen, how will the interim suspension affect his or her immigration status?

 A. The student should notify the Center for Global Services of a possible suspension as soon as possible.
-If a student provides advance notice and is suspended, he or she will receive a 15 day grace period before being considered “out of status” and subject to legal action.
+If a student provides advance notice and is suspended, he or she may be eligible to receive a 15-day grace period before being considered “out of status” and subject to legal action.
 Students who provide no prior notice of a pending disciplinary action receive no grace period and are subject to immediate legal action.

 With advance notice, the student’s international student adviser can assist the student in making plans for the future, such as a transfer to another school.

 A. If a student participates in a varsity sport, he or she should immediately notify his or her coach of the suspension.
 The student cannot participate in athletic activities while on Interim Suspension.
 If the student is eventually found responsible for the charges, his or her athletic eligibility may be affected.
 The student should discuss these matters with the team coach, athletic director or other appropriate personnel from the Athletics Department.